Armd04/SpecLoRA/README.md

 2. **Target model** (Qwen2.5-3B) verifies all 4 in parallel
 3. Accepted tokens are kept, rejected ones are resampled
 4. When acceptance rate is low, the case gets saved
-5. After collecting enough failures, train the draft model with LoRA
+5. After collecting min_failure_cases (default: 30), train the draft model with LoRA
 6. Improved draft → higher acceptance → faster inference

 The feedback loop means the system gets faster the more you use it.

 ## Key Features

-**Speculative Decoding**: 1.5-2x speedup out of the box **Adaptive Training**: Draft model improves from failures **Memory Efficient**: Runs on 16GB MacBooks with 4-bit quantization **Two Modes**: Fast mode for production, detailed mode for data collection
+- **Speculative Decoding**: 1.5-2x speedup out of the box
+- **Adaptive Training**: Draft model improves from failures
+- **Memory Efficient**: Runs on 16GB MacBooks with 4-bit quantization
+- **Two Modes**: Fast mode for production, detailed mode for data collection

 ## Configuration